AI Simulated Photo of WGS.

 By this time there had been a rift between William George Soale and the other Soales.

-Following the death of his wife Esther, he moved back to Hackney and married his second wife Emily Amelia Jane Kimpton (1884-1916), daughter of a draper and warehouseman and grandaughter of a basketmaker on the 17th of March 1906 in St Paul, Lower Homerton, London when he was 28 years old.
+Following the death of his wife Esther, he moved back to the south of Hackney and married his second wife Emily Amelia Jane Kimpton (1884-1916), daughter of a draper and warehouseman and grandaughter of a basketmaker on the 17th of March 1906 in St Paul, Lower Homerton, London when he was 28 years old.
 They lived together on Ashenden Road, Upper Clapton, London.

 The marriage was witnessed by James George Kimpton, a ship clerk and his future wife Lily Hampshire.